ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 ### Gas Limit {#gas-limit}

-Get the current gas limit for a transaction based on chain / network and RPC.
+Get the **current gas limit** for a transaction based on chain / network and RPC.
+Used in combination with the gas price of Ethereum to estimate the transaction fees required to execute certain actions on the Ethereum blockchain within the game, such as transfering assets between players or minting new in-game NFTs.
+For more on gas limits, see [What is gas limit?](https://ethereum.org/en/developers/docs/gas/#what-is-gas-limit)

 ```csharp
 using Web3Unity.Scripts.Library.Ethers.Contracts;